Coronavirus (COVID-19) information

 Parents and carers are expected to comply with court orders in relation to parenting arrangements, consistent with their responsibilities to act in their children’s best interests.
 This includes facilitating time being spent by the children with each parent or carer pursuant to parenting orders.
 It also includes ensuring the child’s safety and wellbeing.

 Where measures to help slow the spread of COVID-19 make compliance difficult, there are a number of options available to parents.
-The Family Court of Australia has issued general guidance for families in relation to parenting orders and COVID-19.
-The statement from the Chief Justice of the Family Court outlines options available to parents and can be found on the Family Court’s website.
+The Federal Circuit and Family Court of Australia has issued general guidance for families in relation to parenting orders and COVID-19.

 Where it is safe to do so, parents are encouraged to communicate with each other directly, or with the assistance of a third party, such as a family dispute resolution practitioner or lawyer, about their ability to comply with current orders and attempt to find a practical solution to these difficulties.
 The focus should be on the safety and best interests of the child.
 Any alternative agreement reached should ideally be put in writing.